geosolutions-it/MapStore2/docs/user-guide/layer-settings.md

 !!!Warning
     The *Format* and *Layer tile size* options are available only for the layers added from CSW and WMS catalog sources.

+!!!note
+    Cached tiles works with WMS only with standard gridsets (exponential).
+When MapStore uses custom scales, the tile cache can not be used.

 ## Style